 Vanni Treves, CBE

-Chairman of the Trust’s Appeal Committee, which reached its £1m target in 2015.
+Vanni was chairman of the Trust’s Appeal Committee, which reached its £1m target in 2015.
 He was born in Florence, the son of an Italian partisan who was killed in 1944.
 He came to England in 1946.
 A solicitor, Vanni’s posts have included non-executive chairman of Equitable Life and chairman of Channel 4 and London Business School.
 An Italian speaker, he holds the Italian honour of Cavaliere Ufficiale.